 (ii) Sub-subparagraph (iv) is amended by striking the phrase “All Commissioners” and inserting the phrase “All Commissioners and hearing examiners” in its place.

-(E) Subparagraph (E) is amended by striking the phrase “The Commissioners” and inserting the phrase “The Commissioners and hearing examiners” in its place.
+(D) Subparagraph (E) is amended by striking the phrase “The Commissioners” and inserting the phrase “The Commissioners and hearing examiners” in its place.

 (2) Paragraph (2) is amended as follows: